DeclanChidlow/vale.rocks/src/posts/ai-is-stifling-tech-adoption.md

 Once it has finally released, it usually remains stagnant in terms of having its knowledge updated.
 This creates an AI knowledge gap.
 A period between the present and AI's training cutoff.
 This gap creates a time between when a new technology emerges and when AI systems can effectively support user needs regarding its adoption, meaning that models will not be able to service users requesting assistance with new technologies, thus disincentivising their use.

 The cutoff means that models are strictly limited in knowledge up to a certain point.
-For instance, Anthropic's latest models have a cutoff of [April 2024](https://support.anthropic.com/en/articles/8114494-how-up-to-date-is-claude-s-training-data), and OpenAI's latest models have cutoffs of [late 2023](https://platform.openai.com/docs/models).
+For instance, as of February 2025, Anthropic's latest models have a cutoff of [April 2024](https://support.anthropic.com/en/articles/8114494-how-up-to-date-is-claude-s-training-data), and most of OpenAI's latest models have cutoffs of [late 2023](https://platform.openai.com/docs/models) (though 4o through ChatGPT has a cutoff of [June 2024](https://help.openai.com/en/articles/9624314-model-release-notes#h_826f21517f)).

 The influence of the popularisation of AI models has also led to the proliferation of AI slop content, which AI companies are likely trying to avoid introducing in their scraped data sets -- potentially increasing this knowledge gap.